 Basic conditions that have to be fulfilled while undertaking the decision of begining the treatment of occlusion disorders are:

-In Impressio-Med Dental Clinic responsible for occlusion treatment is Ewa Fitak, MD, PhD.
+In Impressio-Med Dental Clinic responsible for occlusion treatment is our multidisciplinary Team.

 go to fees: Occlusion Treatment